 You can read about it in the reference material relating to toxic metal and mineral analysis published in high quality, respected medical journals and publications by leading authors.
 Environmental exposure and absorption of chemicals that contain hidden metals can build-up over time and lead to bioaccumulation within the brain, organs and tissues.

 Poisoning and contamination from toxic elements and their impact are often in the news; they have been shown to have serious implications for your health.

 Hair analysis, independent peer-reviewed medical papers and health surveys conducted by biochemists have concluded that a possible correlation has been found between elements in hair samples and your health.
 Perhaps you are suspicious and suspect you may be deficient in some vitamin or mineral, we always suggest you speak with your doctor.

-Academic papers and the latest news and media stories relating to hair mineral analysis are referred to below.
+Academic papers and the latest news and media stories relating to the nutritional and toxic element profile test are referred to below.
 Research, how do you choose?
 A real person explains why they have become a proponent.
 I would like you to consider the views of academics, to help you to evaluate if this complementary procedure is right for you.

 Another study was published which found "Hair mercury levels were highly significantly correlated with organ Hg levels."